Skip to Content

 • Oil rings

-There are three different types of smoke depending on color: Black, white and blue.
+Depending on color, there are three types of smoke: Black, white, and blue.
 There are various reasons for them to occur.
 Black smoke is usually due to fuel quality or quantity-related issues.
-Blue and white are often correlated and caused by lubrication oil or coolant problems.
-Here only white smoke together with an oil spill will be discussed.

 Causes for white smoke from the lawnmower and oil leaks